filswan/flink/README.md

 # filecoin-data-provider
-A data provider transfer deal info to chainlink oracle
+A data provider transfer deals info to chainlink oracle